R4DDER5/CZ/project-scope.md

 This agreement is based on the following assumptions:

+- Neil will be doing what he does best - fuckall
 - Tasol will be providing the development team.
 - jobadder will be providing the access to job posting boards.
 - No new client templates will be requested until existing templates have been replicated.